artemvlas/veretino/README.md

 #### *Please note that the Veretino app does not repair the data and is not able to prevent the data loss, but only serves to data integrity verification
 ---
-### The program can check the integrity of a large amount of data, for example, after a disk or file system error occurs, bad or unreadable sectors appear, a sudden power outage and similar cases...
 Veretino App is Qt based and cross platform.
 Prebuilt packages for Linux and Windows are available [here](https://github.com/artemvlas/veretino/releases)
 For users of Arch-based distros, Veretino also is available on the [AUR](https://aur.archlinux.org/packages/veretino)